matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

   for archives for other periods.
 * `[General] time_before_week_archive_considered_outdated`, `[General time_before_month_archive_considered_outdated]`,
   `[General] time_before_year_archive_considered_outdated`, `[General] time_before_range_archive_considered_outdated`:
-  specific ttls for different period types, defaults to 'today time to live' value if not specified
+  specific ttls for different period types.
+They each default to the 'today time to live' value if not specified
 * custom date ranges to pre-process: there is an INI config setting and some user settings that allow users to specify that certain ranges should be pre-archived.
 The INI setting is `[General] archiving_custom_ranges`.
 The user setting is the setting that controls the default period to load in Matomo.
+These ranges will be processed in core:archive if specified.

 ### Rules